Last updated: May 5, 2026

 - Paying a wrong QMB bill before asking the provider to fix it.

-- Buying Medigap to solve costs you may already be able to stop with QMB; the Texas Department of Insurance Medicare supplement guide says you do not need Medicare supplement insurance if you are in the QMB program.
+- Buying Medigap to solve costs you may already be able to stop with QMB.
+The Texas Department of Insurance Medigap guide says people in QMB do not need Medicare supplement insurance.

 Best options by need

-- I need the strongest protection from bills: QMB.
+- I need the strongest protection from bills: QMB is the first program to ask about.

-- I am a little over QMB but still low-income: SLMB or QI.
+- I am a little over QMB but still low income: SLMB or QI may help with the Part B premium.

-- I only need help with the Part B premium and I am not on Medicaid: QI may fit.
+- I only need help with the Part B premium and I am not on Medicaid: QI may fit, but you must renew each year.

 - I need a real person to help with forms: use HICAP, your Area Agency on Aging, or your Aging and Disability Resource Center.